COLCHESTER & DISTRICT SUNDAY LEAGUE RULES 2021 / 22

-(viii) Fix the date for the commencement of the Playing Season.
+(ix) Agree the date for the end of the Playing Season.

-(ix) Other business of which due notice shall have been given and accepted as being relevant to an AGM.
+(x) Other business of which due notice shall have been given and accepted by the Chair as being relevant to an AGM.

 (B) A copy of the duly audited/verified balance sheet, statement of accounts and agenda shall be forwarded to each Club at least 14 days prior to the meeting, together with any proposed Rule changes.